AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrorsEdge.md

 ## Configuration
 ### Mirror's Edge Tweaks
+The last softsoundd release will do everything for you.
+No need to download the exe patcher, ini tweaks (beside the ones a bit further) or anything like that.
 Start `Mirror's Edge Tweaks` and the first thing to do is point to your game directory and choose `TdGame Fix` as your version if you care of being able to have a Cinematic Faith model.
 You will only have to do this once.

 <div style="width:65%; margin: auto;">